Erich Hatala Matthes

 My primary research interests concern the nature of value: What things are valuable, in what ways, and how should we respond to their value?
 What are the moral and political consequences of our evaluative commitments?
 I explore these general kinds of questions in diverse and interdisciplinary contexts.
 For instance, my dissertation considered how we value the past.
 It is common for people to believe that objects of historical value are irreplaceable, that they demand preservation, and that sharing in their history justifies a special (perhaps exclusive) claim to value them.
 In a series of essays, I investigated and challenged these assumptions, and explored some of the moral and political consequences of rethinking how we value the past.

 These two topics converge in the burgeoning field of "heritage ethics," which deals with moral and political questions about the natural and cultural heritage of groups and individuals.
-Though this field has been relatively untouched by philosophy, it concerns the same kinds of evaluative questions and moral challenges with which philosophers have long been concerned.
-I recently gave a talk on "Avoiding Noxious Markets in Cultural Heritage" at a conference hosted by the Center for Heritage and Society at UMass Amherst.
+Though this field has received relatively little attention from philosophers, it concerns the same kinds of evaluative questions and moral challenges with which philosophy has long been concerned.
+I recently gave a talk on "Avoiding Noxious Markets in Cultural Heritage" at a conference hosted by the Center for Heritage and Society at UMass Amherst, and my paper "Impersonal Value, Universal Value, and the Scope of Cultural Heritage" can be found here.

 Finally, I have a growing interest in aesthetics and the philosophy of art.
 In the final chapter of my dissertation, I argued for a novel way in which historical features might be the direct objects of aesthetic experience.
-I am a collobarating member of Wellesley's Book Studies Initiative and I recently participated in the Winteressesion Book Studies Faculty Seminar.
+I am also a collobarating member of Wellesley's Book Studies Initiative, and am interested in how philosophical teaching can be enhanced through the use of material objects.

 I teach in all of my research areas, and my teaching has an important impact on the shape of my research.
-I teach Introduction to Moral Philosophy, Environmental Ethics, Philosophy of Art, and this spring I will teach a new course on Ethical Theories.
-In the spring of 2015 I plan to offer a seminar on moral questions about history and heritage.
+I teach Introduction to Moral Philosophy, Ethical Theories, Environmental Ethics, and Philosophy of Art.
+In the Spring of 2015, I will offer a seminar on moral questions about history and heritage.